-But what happens if you take them out of the machine, dry them, and you notice a bit of shedding?
+However, what happens if you take them out of the machine, dry them and you notice a bit of shedding?
 By which we mean, little balls or pieces of lint and fluff gathering on your sheets.

-The fact of the matter is that linen is a fibre that softens and gets smoother over time, and it does so by shedding excess and unnecessary fibres.
+The fact of the matter is that linen is a fiber that softens and gets smoother over time, and it does so by shedding excess and unnecessary fibres.
 These fibres exist in linen for a variety of reasons, but primarily because of the dye colours used to give your Bed Threads linen the gorgeous, sumptuous shades you know and love.

-If you want to speed up the process if you want by putting the sheets through a few extra cold washes when you first get them, which will help ensure that the fabric ditches the excess fibres as fast as possible and settles down into the soft-to-the-touch, extra cosy nesting vibe that you want from your sheets ASAP.
+If you want to speed up the process, simply put the sheets through a few extra cold washes when you first get them, which will help ensure the fabric ditches the excess fibers as fast as possible and settles down into that dreamy soft-to-the-touch material.

 After these first few washes, you should notice a clear difference in your sheets.
-If they’re still shedding – and this can happen – don’t worry.
+If they’re still shedding – and this can happen – again, don’t worry.
 Be patient.
-After your sheets have been through a couple of wash cycles the shedding usually comes to an end.
+After your sheets have been through a couple of wash cycles, the shedding usually comes to an end.

 Wash in your machine in cold or lukewarm water – no hot water, no bleaches or other cleaning products that might impact the fibres of the linen.
 All of these things have the potential to damage the delicate linen fibres and to both ruin the soft feeling of your sheets and make them more likely to shed.